University Challenge: BBC

 University Challenge was revived by the BBC in 1994, although still produced by Granada Television (branded since 2009 as ITV Studios), using the original format, with minor differences, and presented by Jeremy Paxman.

 During the show's hiatus, a special edition of the show was made by the BBC, as part of a themed evening of programmes dedicated to Granada Television.
 It was presented by Bamber Gascoigne and broadcast on BBC2 on 28 December 1992.
 The teams included one of students from Keble College, Oxford, which had fielded the winning team in the final 1987 season, and a graduates team of celebrity alumni who had previously appeared on the programme as students, including journalist John Simpson and actor Stephen Fry.
 This show was preceded by a short documentary about the show's history.
 Bamber Gascoigne's final appearance as host was in Universe Challenge in 1998 (see below).

+Paxman relinquished his role as host following the conclusion of the 52nd series in 2023, after which he was succeeded by Amol Rajan.
+In October 2022, an ITV documentary, Paxman: Putting Up With Parkinson's, explored how Parkinson's disease has impacted him and revealed that Paxman recorded his last episode of University Challenge on 15 October 2022, which aired on 29 May 2023.

+On 21 April 2023, the BBC unveiled a new set and title card, which debuted on Rajan's first episode, which aired on 17 July 2023.

 Postgraduates

 Since its revival in 1994, the programme has featured a number of teams of postgraduate and mature students, whose participation has been criticised.
 The Open University won the 1999 series with a team with an average age of 46.
 In the quarter-final, they narrowly beat a slightly younger team from part-time and mature student specialist Birkbeck, University of London.
 Birkbeck won the competition in 2003, also with a substantially mature team.
 Host Jeremy Paxman said that the Open University team was "not in the spirit" of the competition.
 The team publicly replied by challenging him to specify in what way this was "contrary to the spirit of the quiz – or of the university".